“I know the look of an apple that is roasting and sizzling on the hearth on a winter’s evening, and I know the comfort that comes of eating it hot.”

 That’s OK.
 I’ve adjusted to this lifestyle, and as someone who likes to cook, I’ve become adept at re-creating autoimmune-friendly versions of classic American recipes.
 The pot roast I eat now puts Cracker Barrel’s to shame.
 And while the hashbrown casserole is out of the question for me (filled with nightshades, dairy and gluten), fried apples are very easy to make at home.
 I don’t need to be on the road to enjoy this special treat.
 It’s quick comfort food, available year-round.

-- Slice the apples into thick chunks.
+- Slice the apples into thick chunks or wedges.

 - Melt fat in large skillet over medium heat.